JessicaH123/ADS507_Team_5/README.md

 <br/><br/>
 <ins>**Purpose**</ins>

-Does bad weather affect UBER rides and vehicle accidents in NYC?
+How does bad weather affect UBER rides and vehicle accidents in NYC?
+How can Uber capitalize on this?
 - <b>Is there an increase in vehicle collisions during inclement weather?
 Does this also affect UBER rides?</b>
 - <b>What are the weather conditions for the most rides received in a single day?</b>
 - <b>Most rides during rainy season vs non-rainy season.</b>